jadecobra/python_tdd_exercises/source/index.rst

 .. include:: /links.rst

 #############################################################################
-Pumping Python: How to solve problems with Test Driven Development
+pumping python: how to solve problems with test driven development
 #############################################################################

 I have put together what has worked for me over a decade of learning python and seeing other people use it into this book as exercises using `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_.

 *****************************************************************************
-Who is this book for?
+who is this book for?
 *****************************************************************************

 * If you are interested in Python, this book is for you